architecture-first/boa-showcase/docs/programming/Concepts.md

 It can safely do this if the Merchants are the main accessors to the database for products.
 The Merchants will be aware of any inventory changes.

-If a product cannot be found in the Storefront, it can be loaded from the Warehouse (a.k.a.
+If a Merchant cannot find a particular product in the Storefront, the Merchant can retrieve the product from the Warehouse (a.k.a.
 MongoDB database).
 This is natural behavior and is something that an actual worker in the real world would do.
 This makes the logic and architecture understandable for both the developer and the user.